By Robin Allen MSPH, RDN, LDN

 Tips for conducting grocery store tours:

-Avoid the shop the perimeter trap.
-There are healthy foods in the center isles such as whole grains, legumes, lower sodium products.
+- Avoid the shop perimeter trap.
+There are healthy foods in the center isles, such as whole grains, legumes, and lower sodium products.

-Try and activity challenge such as how many fruits and vegetables can you name that begin with the letter K?
+- Try an activity challenge, such as how many fruits and vegetables can you name that begin with the letter K?

-Use shopping cart for valuables.
-Also, seniors often cannot walk or stand for 60 to 90 minutes, using a cart to lean on helps them.
+- Use shopping cart for valuables.
+Also, seniors often cannot walk or stand for 60 to 90 minutes, so using a cart to lean on helps them.

-Keep the message positive!
-Avoid negative or derogatory statement.
+- Keep the message positive!
+Avoid negative or derogatory statements.

 Use your local Commissary Nutrition Guide Program (NGP)

 Developed by Dietitians and Dietitian Approved!
 NGP is a point of sale information system that calls out key nutrient attributes of store products.
 NPD uses color-coded shelf tags to highlight the nutrition attributes of low sodium, low fat, whole grain, no added sugar and a great source of fiber.
 Defense Commissary Agency (DeCA) worked in collaboration with key DoD agency and service branch health and wellness personnel to align the NPG program as closely as possible “Go for Green” and the Marine Corp “Fueled to Fight”.

 Go For Green (G4G)

 Go For Green (G4G) is an all-service, DoD performance-nutrition initiative that seeks to improve the Service Members environment by offering better food and beverage selection where they live and work.
 The Go for Green® symbol can help service members and their family make healthier food choices.
 Items that meet high nutrition quality/high-performance foods in Go for Green will have a “Thumbs Up” icon displayed on the NGP label.